bongochong/CWP-Utilities/Help-Advanced.md

 	Simply add whatever subscriptions you like, or delete whichever you don't.
 Note that this updater can only handle simple lists of domains.
 You can look at the content of the lists already there to get a better idea of how these differ from hosts files.
 I intentionally designed it to be a little simpler, though if I decide to make it more capable, you'll see it in the changelog of CWP Utilities.

 That's all for now.
 Jahbless!

+P.S.
+You can simply replace the URLs in the updater scripts as well.